fuzziqersoftware/sharedstructures/README.md

 # sharedstructures

 sharedstructures is a C++ and Python 2/3 library for storing data structures in automatically-created, dynamically-sized shared memory objects.
 This library can be used to share complex data between processes in a performant way.

-Currently hash tables and prefix trees are implemented, though only prefix trees are currently recommended for production use.
+This library currently supports these data structures:
+- Hash tables with binary string keys and values
+- Prefix trees with binary string keys and typed values (supported types are null, bool, int, float, and binary string)
+- Atomic 64-bit integer arrays

 ## Building